-All students accepted to the program must submit to a criminal background check at the student's expense.
+• All students accepted to the program must submit to a criminal background check at the student's expense.
 Details are available from the Admissions office.

-Academic Standards: Students must complete all technical courses with a minimum grade of C (2.0) in order to become registry-eligible.
+Academic Standards: Students must complete all technical courses and MA 101 and MA 103 with a minimum grade of C (2.0) in order to graduate.
 Students who do not achieve a C (2.0) grade will be prevented from enrolling in the subsequent semester due to prerequisite requirements.